kiplangat01/Rate-Projects/README.md

 ## Description

-<p>this web consisting of user jouney for diffent fields where user can register login and post a project then grade different projects interested
+<p>this web consisting of user jouney for diffent fields where user can register login and post a project then grade different projects interested.
-   <h5>admin credecials</h5>
-   user: Kiplangat
-   password: testing321

 </p>

 ## Installation